glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 }
 ```

+Note that while a huge positive spike in torque is created during combustion, a negative torque is created during compression.
+A weak starter motor, for instance, may struggle to provide enough torque to counter the initial gas torque created during the compression stroke.

-A piston moving at a high speed, especially a piston head with decent mass, creates inertia torque.
+A piston moving at a high speed, especially a piston head with decent mass, creates inertia torque (in newton meters).
-Modifying our piston:
+Modifying the piston to support inertia torque:

 ```
 struct piston